Families of self-inverse functions and dilogarithm identities: Properties related to the scale factor

 Let us next compare the total areas of the degenerate $\gemini_{0}(x)$ and fundamental $\gemini_{1}(x)$ forms of a gemini function.
-The respective areas are as follows: $A_{tot_0}=\frac{\pi^2}{6}$ and $A_{tot_1}=\frac{\pi^2}{4}$.
+The respective areas are such that $A_{tot_0}=\frac{\pi^2}{6}$ and $A_{tot_1}=\frac{\pi^2}{4}$.
 To make the areas equal, one can magnify the area of a $\gemini_{0}(x)$-function, with the scale factor $b$ greater than one.
 Respectively, one can scale down the $\gemini_{1}(x)$-function with the scale factor $b$ less then one.
 It is worth to note once again that the area increases and decreases proportionally to $b^{2}$.
-Now, the required scale factor $b$ is given by
+Now, the required scale factor $b$ is given by $b = \frac{3}{2}$, and the corresponding gemini function is such that